ToucH9000/HIDEpropLOS/README.md

 # PIFvayuLOS
 Magisk module to fix Play Integrity in LineageOS for POCO X3 Pro.
 Google has forced us all to fight with different fingerprints.
-This module is no longer working you need to add prop values in pif.json to make it work.
+This module is no longer working, you need to add prop values in pif.json to make it work.
 Good luck finding working fingerprint.

 ## Bonus Stuff
 See [Details](Details.md) for more power.